cmayron/Legal-Calculus/README.md

 # **I. HUMAN SOVEREIGNTY — THE FIRST PRINCIPLE**

-LCES is a human‑defined, human‑bounded, human‑controlled system.
+LCES™ is a human‑defined, human‑bounded, human‑controlled system.

 The system does not initiate.